smlinux/nexuiz/Docs/server/readme.txt

 file Docs/mapdownload.txt to learn how to setup automatic map download.

-After you have setup everything and have adjusted the config file you can start the server by running the server script.
-The options in the config file are only the most interesting and important ones.
 You can find more information about setting up a dedicated server in the Nexuiz Wiki: http://alientrap.org/wiki/pmwiki.php?n=Main.DedicatedServer

 Some more info about the available variables and commands: